2183 Making a Prima Facie Case of Equivalence [R-07.2022]

 Factors that will support a conclusion that the prior art element is an equivalent are:

-- (A) the prior art element performs the identical function specified in the claim in substantially the same way, and produces substantially the same results as the corresponding element disclosed in the specification.
+- (A) The prior art element performs the identical function specified in the claim in substantially the same way, and produces substantially the same results as the corresponding element disclosed in the specification.
 Kemco Sales, Inc. v.
-Control Papers Co., 208 F.3d 1352, 54 USPQ2d 1308 (Fed.
+Control Papers Co., 208 F.3d 1352, 1364, 54 USPQ2d 1308, 1315 (Fed.
 Cir.
 2000) (An internal adhesive sealing the inner surfaces of an envelope pocket was not held to be equivalent to an adhesive on a flap which attached to the outside of the pocket.
-Both the claimed invention and the accused device performed the same function of closing the envelope.
-But the accused device performed it in a substantially different way (by an internal adhesive on the inside of the pocket) with a substantially different result (the adhesive attached the inner surfaces of both sides of the pocket)); Odetics Inc. v.
+Both the claimed invention and the accused device performed the same function of closing the envelope, but the accused device performed the function in a substantially different way (by an internal adhesive on the inside of the pocket) with a substantially different result (the adhesive attached the inner surfaces of both sides of the pocket)); Odetics Inc. v.
 Storage Tech.
 Corp., 185 F.3d 1259, 1267, 51 USPQ2d 1225, 1229-30 (Fed.
 Cir.
 1999); Lockheed Aircraft Corp. v.
 United States, 193 USPQ 449, 461 (Ct.
 Cl.
 1977).
 The concepts of equivalents as set forth in Graver Tank & Mfg.
 Co. v.
 Linde Air Products, 339 U.S. 605, 85 USPQ 328 (1950) are relevant to any "equivalents" determination.
 Polumbo v.
 Don-Joy Co., 762 F.2d 969, 975 n.4, 226 USPQ 5, 8-9 n.4 (Fed.
 Cir.
 1985).

 A showing of at least one of the above-noted factors by the examiner should be sufficient to support a conclusion that the prior art element is an equivalent.
 The examiner should then conclude that the claimed limitation is met by the prior art element.
 In addition to the conclusion that the prior art element is an equivalent, examiners should also demonstrate, where appropriate, why it would have been obvious to one of ordinary skill in the art at the time of the invention to substitute applicant’s described structure, material, or acts for that described in the prior art reference.
 See In re Brown, 459 F.2d 531, 535, 173 USPQ 685, 688 (CCPA 1972).
 The burden then shifts to applicant to show that the element shown in the prior art is not an equivalent of the structure, material or acts disclosed in the application.
 In re Mulder, 716 F.2d 1542, 219 USPQ 189 (Fed.
 Cir.
 1983).
 No further analysis of equivalents is required of the examiner until applicant disagrees with the examiner’s conclusion, and provides reasons why the prior art element should not be considered an equivalent.
 See also In re Walter, 618 F.2d 758, 768, 205 USPQ 397, 407-08 (CCPA 1980) (treating 35 U.S.C.
 112, sixth paragraph, in the context of a determination of statutory subject matter and noting "[i]f the functionally-defined disclosed means and their equivalents are so broad that they encompass any and every means for performing the recited functions... the burden must be placed on the applicant to demonstrate that the claims are truly drawn to specific apparatus distinct from other apparatus capable of performing the identical functions"); In re Swinehart, 439 F.2d 210, 212-13, 169 USPQ 226, 229 (CCPA 1971) (treating as improper a rejection under 35 U.S.C.
 112, second paragraph, of functional language, but noting that "where the Patent Office has reason to believe that a functional limitation asserted to be critical for establishing novelty in the claimed subject matter may, in fact, be an inherent characteristic of the prior art, it possesses the authority to require the applicant to prove that the subject matter shown to be in the prior art does not possess the characteristics relied on"); In re Fitzgerald, 619 F.2d 67, 205 USPQ 594 (CCPA 1980) (indicating that the burden of proof can be shifted to the applicant to show that the subject matter of the prior art does not possess the characteristic relied on whether the rejection is based on inherency under 35 U.S.C.
 102 or obviousness under 35 U.S.C.
 103 ).